Eladir-Dev/Data-Com.-Game/docs/PROTOCOL.md

 There are two types of commands: client-bound and server-bound.
 Client-bound commands are sent by the server to the client and always start with the `?` character.
 Server-bound commands are always sent by the client to the server and always start with the `!` character.
 The commands are sent as UTF-8 encoded strings.
 Commands start with their respective symbol along with the name of the command.
 Commands can also contain zero or more fields which follow the command name.
 Fields are delimited by a `:` symbol.
+In the specifications below, the `<>` and `{}` symbols are merely for denoting fields which vary depending on the specific execution of the game.

 ## Command Format
 ### Client-bound